marie-lecroq/ALP-fluence-calculation/README.md

-# Calculation of the expected fluence from axion-photon decays after SN 1987A
+# Calculation of the expected photon fluence from ALP decays after SN 1987A

-Code to calculate the expected fluence from axion-photon decays after SN 1987A by Marie Lecroq, Sebastian Hoof, and Csaba Balazs.
+Code to calculate the expected fluence from decays of axion-like partizles (ALPs) into photons after SN 1987A.
+Written by Marie Lecroq, Sebastian Hoof, and Csaba Balazs.
 Results of this code were published as a part of the **GAMBIT CosmoBit** paper.

 ## Summary

-Axions are expected to be produced in supernovae and can subsequently e.g. decay into two photons or convert into one photon in a magnetic field on their way towards an observer.
+Axion-like particles are produced in supernovae and can subsequently decay into two photons or convert into one photon inside of magnetic fields on their way towards the observer.
 The non-observation of a such photons from the direction of SN 1987A [[Phys.
 Rev. Lett.
 62, 505 (1989)]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.62.505) can be used to place limits on the axion-photon coupling.
-Here, we focus on keV to GeV ALPs and reproduce and extend the work presented in Ref. [[arXiv:1702.02964]](https://arxiv.org/abs/1702.02964).
+Here, we focus on ALPs with masses of keV to GeV and reproduce and extend the work presented in Ref. [[arXiv:1702.02964]](https://arxiv.org/abs/1702.02964).

 ## Results